 - Received Best Shareholder Treatment Awards 2008 arranged by The Thailand Securities Depository Co., Ltd. (TSD) corporate with Stock Exchange of Thailand, Thai Investors Association, Thai Listed Companies Association and Thai Investor Relations Club.
 There were 6 companies granted this award while only SE-ED was not in the SET100. - To be one of three companies outside SET group for final round IR Excellence Awards 2008 arranged by Stock Exchange of Thailand and financial and banking magazine. - To be one of ten companies for final round Corporate Social Responsibilities Awards 2008 arranged by Stock Exchange of Thailand and financial and banking magazine.
 SE-ED was the only company not in SET100. - Received the 'Board of The Year for Distinctive Practices' award, 2006/2007 from Thai Institute of Director or IOD co-operated with The Stock Exchange of Thailand, Board of Trade of Thailand, Federation of Thai Industries, The Thai Bankers' Association, Thai Listed Companies Association, and Federation of Thai Capital Market Organizations.
 The awards were granted to 19 companies for 2006/2007 (14 companies with distinctive practices award and 5 companies for exemplary practices award) from more than 400 listed companies.
 SE-ED was not of the two middle market capital (less than 5,000 million Baht) companies that took home the award this year.
-Others were large market capital companies, most of them have been in the energy and banking business sector - The company was rated as "Excellent" in the 2007, 2008, 2009, 2010, 2011, and 2012 valuation in the Annual General Meeting (AGM) of the shareholders by the Securities and Exchange Commission in cooperation with the Listed Companies Association and the Thai Investors Association.
-The company has been in the group of over 100 points which has been praised as a good example from SEC.
-The objective of this appraisal was to increase awareness of stockholders' rights and good corporate governance principles. - Declared and conferred from the Office of Securities and Exchange Commission the "Disclosure Report Award 2002" and "Disclosure Report Award 2003" as "a listed company that should be commended for disclosure data to investors".
+Others were large market capital companies, most of them have been in the energy and banking business sector. - The Company was assessed by the Securities and Exchange Commission, Thai Listed Companies Association, and Thai Investors Association, in the organization of the Annual General Shareholders Meeting (AGM) 2013 in the level "5 TIA" with the perfect 100 scores for 5 consecutive years (2009-2013).
+There was a total of 475 listed companies participated in the assessment of the year 2013. - Declared and conferred from the Office of Securities and Exchange Commission the "Disclosure Report Award 2002" and "Disclosure Report Award 2003" as "a listed company that should be commended for disclosure data to investors".
 The SEC set up this award in order to promote good corporate governance in Thailand. - SE-ED had been conferred from the books distributing promotion club (books distributors club) under the publishers and booksellers association of Thailand "Outstanding Bookstore Chain 2002 and 2003 Award" and "Outstanding Bookstore of the decade (2004)". - One of 200 small companies outside the U.S. which are the Best under \$1 billion in revenue for 2002 (200 Companies for 2002, Best under a Billion), declared on October 28, 2002.
 FORBES Magazine Global edition, a world class business magazine, selected from 20,000 companies all over the world outside the U.S.